 Section 2 in this chapter).
-In most cases, care you receive from an out-of-network provider (a
+In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
+This means you will have to pay the provider in full for the services furnished.
+Here are three exceptions:

-- o The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
+- The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - o If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost sharing you normally pay in-network.
 In this situation, you will pay the same as you would pay if you got the care from a network provider.
 You must get approval from us before you start receiving care from an out-of-network provider.
 Please contact Customer Service, or have your PCP or the out-of-network provider call us to get approval (phone numbers are printed on the cover of this booklet). - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable of inaccessible.
 The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
 If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
 However, if your usual innetwork provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for the dialysis may be higher.